-Visit your favorite Tony’s Market October 18th – 31st for great savings on one of the most versatile cuts of beef: Chuck!
-Plus, we’ll be having live demos and our team is more than happy to recommend delicious (and easy) recipes for you as the weather gets cooler.
+Visit your favorite Tony’s Market February 14th – 27th for great savings on one of the most versatile cuts of beef: Chuck!
+Plus, we’ll be having live demos and our team is more than happy to recommend delicious (and easy) recipes for you.

 Chuck comes from the shoulder area and yields cuts known for their rich, beefy flavor.
 Chuck primals can give you roasts ideal for slow-cooking as well as more tender, grill-ready cuts like Flat Iron Steaks.
 Just ask our butchers!